 - Neutering stops or reduces the chances of your pet getting certain diseases such as testicular or ovarian cancer, womb infections and prostate disease

 - In some cases, particularly with male cats, it can reduce certain behaviours such as marking territories, roaming and fighting

 If you would like to discuss any aspects of neutering or would like to arrange an appointment to neuter your pet, please contact us at any of our branches.

-*We are happy to accept neutering vouchers from any branch of Cats Protection or from the RSPCA Leeds/Wake Chip and Snip Scheme.
+*We are happy to accept neutering vouchers from the RSPCA Leeds/Wake Chip and Snip Scheme.